tolgatr61/tolgatr61/README.md

-I'm Tolga, currently 21 years old from France, a future second year Master Degree IT Software Engineer student at the University of Bordeaux.
+I'm Tolga, currently 21 years old from France, a second year Master Degree IT Software Engineer student at the University of Bordeaux.
 You can find different projects that I had worked on inside my git repositories.
 All questions or remarks are welcomed.

 <h3 align="center"> Languages I've worked with </h3>